Athozs/hass-additional-ca/README.md

 For now, _Additional CA_ won't be visible in Home Assistant integrations dashboard, there is not UI component for _Additional CA_ integration.
 This may be possible in future release.

-## 5. `REQUESTS_CA_BUNDLE` ENVIRONMENT VARIABLE
+## 5. SET `REQUESTS_CA_BUNDLE` ENVIRONMENT VARIABLE

+You may need to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`

-This is optional.
+This is optional, it depends on your installed integrations.

  > 📝 __Note__: At time of writing, I could not find on the internet a reliable way to set permanently an environment variable in Home Assistant OS.
 So I coded another integration as a hack: https://github.com/Athozs/hass-environment-variable

-Some of Home Assistant integrations may use the famous _Requests_ Python package.
+### 5.1.
+Integrations based on _Requests_

-If some of your installed Home Assistant integrations (using _Requests_ under the hood) need to access remote servers using your private CA, then you will have to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`, [so those integrations are aware of your private CA](https://requests.readthedocs.io/en/latest/user/advanced/#ca-certificates).
+If some of your installed Home Assistant integrations are using the famous _Requests_ Python lib under the hood, and those integrations need to access remote servers using your private CA, then you will have to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`, so [those integrations are aware of your private CA](https://requests.readthedocs.io/en/latest/user/advanced/#ca-certificates).

 If your HA integrations does not use _Requests_ Python package, then no need to set `REQUESTS_CA_BUNDLE`.